 Now, once the reference board has been set.
 Take photos of the boards to inspect.

 A perfect alignment or placing the board always in the same position is not mandatory.
 The neural network will take care of correcting perspective and orientation but try not to place the boards too far from reference board original location.

 - Do no cast shadows with your hand or any other object.

 Using the WebAPP to inspect the boards

 The WebApp allows you, in a fast way, to inspect the board using a simple user interface.
 Just drag and drop the photos taken to your PCBAs to check their integrity.
 For a better results analysis, we recommend using the Agnospcb inspection tool software.

 You will need a USER ID in order to get access to the inspection tool.
 Contact us if you are interested.
 Once you get one, you are set to go.

-We recommend to use a computer to run the WebApp as that way you can connect the smartphone via USB, and drag and drop the photos taken directly to the WebAPP (as shown in the video above).
-To do that, connect the smartphone to your computer using a USB cable, set the smartphone in "storage mode" and ready to take photos.
+Drag and drop the photos taken directly to the WebAPP (as shown in the video above).
+To do that, connect the smartphone to your computer using a USB cable, set the smartphone in “storage mode” and ready to take photos.
 Open its DCIM/Camera folder to access to the latest photo taken.
 Then, just drag and drop them into the WebApp.